akinjide/akinjide-www/content/2016/how-i-learned-to-design.md

 [Corel][] for simple banner or business card designs.
 They have a simple tooling Interface, competitive pricing, and a 99.99% tutorial out there.
 It's also a hell of a lot easier.

 [Sketch][] for anything that requires UI design.
-It provides a simple tooling Interface, without the hassle of setting up sizes and all those random stuffs.
+It provides a simple tooling Interface, without the hassle of setting up sizes and all those random stuff.
 I also have an amazing introduction to using Sketch you have to [read for yourself][]: **1 for respect.*

 ## Have an Intense Desire